 Consuming good fats is important for maintaining a healthy lifestyle.
 Saturated and trans fatty acids, or trans fats, increase cholesterol levels.
 This is why it is important to limit foods that contain high proportions of animal fat like cream, cheese and butter.
 A few examples of foods with trans fats are cakes, pies and cookies, especially if they have frosting.
 Also avoid canned flaky biscuits, crackers and microwavable breakfast sandwiches.
 If you are cooking with fats, choose olive oil or canola oil.
 Vegetable and nuts oils are also good options.

 Whole grains can be a great source of fiber which helps regulate blood pressure.
 Whether you're cooking at home or dining out, opt for the whole grain version of pastas, rice and cereals whenever it is available.
 Experiment with different fiber-rich substitutes like quinoa or whole-grain farro.
 In general, try to choose a 100% whole-grain or whole-wheat bread and look for high-fiber cereal with 5g or more fiber in a serving.

 Opt for lean meats such as turkey, chicken and fish, and skinless chicken breast over fried chicken patties.
 Other swaps for a heart healthy diet include choosing skim milk over whole milk, and turkey or soy burgers over red meat.
 Also, leave off bacon from your burger and consider trying an egg on top instead.

 Plant based foods, beans, legumes, lentils are all good sources of protein, and some nuts are also good.
-A study by the Journal of American College of Cardiology found that people that ate nuts, specifically almonds and walnuts, had a 15-20% lower risk of developing heart disease.
+A study by the Journal of American College of Cardiology found that people who ate nuts, specifically almonds and walnuts, had a 15%-20% lower risk of developing heart disease.